smscommunity/sms-guide/_game/shines/ricco/episode7.md

 *Beginner*
 #### Walking Spray
 {% include yt.html id="k_tGfRf77To" %}
-- Hold forward and wiggle right so you are almost in the middle of the ramp, but slightly to the right.
+- Hold forward and wiggle left so you are almost in the middle of the ramp, but slightly to the right.
 - Start spraying as you decend the steps.

 #### Jump Dive Rollout Spray